OctoPrint/plugins.octoprint.org/_plugins/signalclirestapi/signalclirestapi.md

 ---

-Another Signal Messenger Integration for Octoprint.

 # Features

 * Support for Signal Messenger groups:

   It's possible to create a Signal Messenger group for every print job.
-That way, all the messages and webcam snapshots are nicely grouped.
+That way, all the messages and webcam snapshots are nicely grouped together.

 * Support for Print Progress: